-The information required by this item is included in the definitive Proxy Statement which General Cable intends to file with the Securities and Exchange Commission within 120 days after December 31, 2011, and is incorporated herein by reference.
+The information required by this item will be included in the definitive Proxy Statement which General Cable intends to file with the Securities and Exchange Commission within 120 days after December 31, 2012, and is incorporated herein by reference.

 ITEM 14.
 PRINCIPAL ACCOUNTING FEES AND SERVICES